SpLouk/splouk.github.io/_posts/2022-07-28-canticle-for-leibowitz.md

 ---
 layout: article
-title: "On \"A Canticle for Leibowitz\""
+title: 'On "A Canticle for Leibowitz"'
 date: 2022-07-28
 categories: old
 ---